zzhou21/grayscale-project/README.md

 How It Works:
 Hexadecimal Image Processing (process_hex_image)

-The function process_hex_image takes a hexadecimal string (as a pointer) and its length.
-It validates the input, extracts the hex data, and converts it into a Vec<u8> byte array.
-The processed data is then passed to the grayscale conversion function.
-RGB to Grayscale Conversion (rgb_to_grayscale)

 This function takes RGB pixel data and converts it into a grayscale image.
 It applies the luminance formula: gray